-As of December 31, 2016, we had US\$358.7 million of total indebtedness outstanding on a consolidated basis, which is 100% secured.
-As of December 31, 2016, our annual debt service obligation was approximately US\$30.6 million, which mainly includes the interest payments under the Notes due 2020 and the credit facility with Itaú BBA International plc.
+As of December 31, 2017, we had US\$426.2 million of total indebtedness outstanding on a consolidated basis, consisting primarily of our \$425.0 million Notes due 2024, which we issued in September 2017.
+Substantially all of our debt is secured.
+As of December 31, 2017, our annual debt service obligation was US\$30.0 million, which mainly consists of the interest payments under the now repaid Notes due 2020, the now repaid credit facility with Itaú BBA International plc and the Notes due 2024.
 See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Indebtedness."
+Using cash provided by the offering of the Notes due 2024, we (i) repurchased US\$284.0 million aggregate principal amount of the outstanding Notes due 2020 in September 2017 and redeemed the remaining US\$16.0 million aggregate principal amount outstanding in October 2017 and (ii) repaid the credit facility with Itaú BBA International plc in September 2017.
 We are also restricted from entering into financial arrangements in some circumstances such as in Colombia where LGI must approve GeoPark Colombia's financial arrangements.
 See "Item 4.
-Information on the Company-B. Business Overview-Significant Agreements-Agreements with LGI-LGI Colombia Agreements" for more information.
+Information on the Company-B. Business Overview-Significant Agreements- Agreements with LGI-LGI Colombia Agreements" for more information.